guojing0/guojing0.github.io/quotes.md

 Here are some of my favourite quotes.

+> Do or do not, there is no try. -- Yoda

 ### On Programming

 > Programs must be written for people to read, and only incidentally for machines to execute. -- SICP, Preface to the First Edition